 Miami Roasted Corn Food Truck

 Food Trucks at ArtsPark and Luv Me Tenders.
-I must have some of their lemonade along with the classic corn on the cob (maybe with a little bit of grated cheese).
+I must have some of their lemonade and the classic corn on the cob (maybe with some grated cheese).
 You should too!